dfe-analytical-services/dfeshiny/.github/CONTRIBUTING.md

 `usethis::use_package(<package_name>)`

-This will create a new script within the package R/ folder.

 Note that when adding a function from another package into one of the dfeshiny functions you will need to explicitly state the package in the function call, e.g.:

 ```package::function()```